sglee-vcanus/thrift-cpp/README.md

 $ thrift -r --gen py messenger.thrift
 ```

 ## Copy generated files to the specific folder to use them as source in c++ environment.
-I am using the thrift-cpp folder as a source, so some .cpp and .h files exist on this folder.
 ```
-$ cp ./gen-cpp/* ../
+$ cp ./gen-cpp/* ../../../inclue/thrift/
 ```
+or you can use cp_genfiles.sh

 ## Change folder name
 gen-(language)-(version)